budmonde/cms611p2/README.md

   - A standalone *Windows* and *Mac OS X* executable packaged as ZIP archives.
   - A mobile game to be run on *Android* packaged as an APK file.

+## Project Build

+This project did not experience the smoothest development process and due to the tight deadline, a fully functional game was not completed.
+The "working" build of our project can be found [here](https://budmonde.github.io/gamedev/p3/index.html), a *Unity WebGL* page.

 ## Personal Notes

 This project was arguably my second attempt at using [*Unity*](https://unity3d.com/) to make a video game (likely same for my teammates).
 My first project linked [here] (https://github.com/budmonde/magescape) was mostly an exercise on learning the *Unity Engine*.
 Working on this project has been a great experience in retrospect (although the proces itself was a complete disaster).
 Hopefully I can update this README with my latest video game project as a point of reference to how I started off -- maybe could be a useful guide for beginning game developers to see that everybody starts off sucking(?).
 (This all would only sound cool and inspirational on the pretense that I do follow up and make a worthwhile video game... otherwise this repository is like super depressing >~<) PS.
 I'm not actually a serious game developer -- just something I found mildly interesting, please do not find this rambling to be discouraging lol.